jusbuckingham/hiv-fellowship/README.md

 # HIV Clinical Leadership Program

-Welcome to the official website repository for the HIV Clinical Leadership Program.
-This site provides comprehensive information about the program, resources for clinicians and researchers, and application details.
+Welcome to the official repository for the HIV Clinical Leadership Program website.
+This site serves as a comprehensive resource for information about the program, offers tools for clinicians and researchers, and provides details on how to apply.

 ## Tech Stack